-The Hill family, later to become the Lords Berwick, bought the original piece of land here in 1700 - which came indirectly from land taken from Haughmond Abbey during the Dissolution.
-Over the next century they added to it until there were over 8,000 acres, extending right up into Shrewsbury.
+The Hill family, later to become the Lords Berwick, bought the original piece of land at Attingham in 1700.
+It came indirectly from land taken from Haughmond Abbey during the Dissolution.
+Over the next century, the family added to it until there were over 8,000 acres, extending right up into Shrewsbury.

-The work of the 8th and last Lord Berwick, Thomas, and his wife Teresa, to restore the Mansion meant that half of this was sold off in the first half of the 20th century, leaving nearly 4,000 acres that we still manage today.
+The work of the 8th and last Lord Berwick, Thomas, and his wife Teresa, to restore the mansion meant that half of the estate was sold off in the first half of the 20th century, leaving nearly 4,000 acres that are still managed today.

-- Attingham comes from the Saxon: ‘dwelling of the people of St Eata’
+- The word Attingham comes from the Saxon ‘dwelling of the people of St Eata’

-- 1st Lord Berwick moved the London-Holyhead road away from the house as part of the enlargement of the estate
+- 1st Lord Berwick moved the London-Holyhead road further away from the house as part of the enlargement of the estate

 - The family motto is apt: ‘Let wealth be his who knows its use’